+The Graduate Council sets minimum standards that all graduate students in the university must fulfill.
 The Graduate Council requires that a student earn a minimum graduate grade of "B" (grade point of 3.0 on a 4.0 scale), "S" (Satisfactory), or "P" (Pass) in each graduate-level course taken as a graduate student.